 The biggest issues found were “insufficient and inaccurate reporting and tracking,” “inspections that did not keep pace with applications”, and “insufficient funding and staffing”.

-The OLCC has paused on accepting new applications for becoming a licensed producer until further notice, as it has already issued nearly 1,900 licenses in just under 5 years.
+The OLCC has paused on accepting new applications for becoming a licensed processor until further notice, as it has already issued nearly 1,900 licenses in just under 5 years.

 Aside from this, once recreational use got legalized, the OLCC introduced a limit on the amount of cannabinoids that are allowed in certain products.